 Key: Treasury, Catalyst Fund

-Of course, it is strongly recommended that you watch the full whiteboard video from October 2017, as explained by Cardano’s founder Charles Hoskinson himself.
+For newcomers, we would strongly recommended that you watch Charles’s full whiteboard video from Oct 2017, detailing the vision and guiding principles of Cardano.
 We had also linked a 8 min condensed video explaining the basis of Cardano.
-Even with an elementary understanding of Cardano, we should be able to appreciate the possibilities that this 3rd generation blockchain network could address, and its vision to achieve distributed consensus!
+Even with an elementary understanding of Cardano, we hope you would be able to appreciate the possibilities that this 3rd generation blockchain network could address, and its vision to achieve distributed consensus!

 The overarching broad and long term strategy for Cardano was further explained by Charles, using the Island, the Ocean and the Pond as an analogy.
-In light of the upcoming launch of smart contracts, Chares also shared on the latest progress of smart contracts and what’s beyond.
+With the advent of smart contracts, Chares also shared on the latest progress of smart contracts and what’s beyond.
 Recently, Charles also updated on the 2022 roadmap and did a summary whiteboard on Dapps and Cardano development.